- Crisis Centre BC

 - They are typically sad and focus on the negatives.

-- They are spending more time alone and are isolating themselves.
+- They are spending more time alone, isolating themselves, or avoiding social activities.

 It can be difficult for someone to reach out for help.
-By connecting with them using care and respect, you can help them get to the support they need more easily.
+By connecting with your friend with care and respect, you can help them get the support they may need.

 When reaching out, you should:

-- Listen actively and don’t jump to problem-solving.
+- Listen actively and with patience.
+Don't jump to problem-solving.

 - Respond with empathy and validate their feelings.
 They are not alone and you are there for them.

-- Discuss self-care and remember that you need to take care of yourself as well.
+- Discuss self and community care.
+Remember that you also need to take care of yourself when supporting someone else.

 - Identify key next steps, if needed.
+You can look through resources together online.
 You can call a service with them or offer to go with them.
-You can look through resources together.
+You can also plan for when you are going to check in with each other next, and who else they can reach out to that they trust.

-Find more tips and techniques in the How to Help a Friend Canvas course.
+Find more tips and techniques in the How to Help a Peer Canvas course.

 If you are a student staff or student leader, your program supervisor or any professional staff or faculty member can help you if you’re concerned about another student.
 Reach out to a staff member if you need support with helping others.